Cover Songs Better Than The Original Version

 Mr. Pharmacist

-The mercurial Mancunian Mark E. Smith of the longrunning art-punk group The Fall was, throughout his 40-year career, a hugely prolific songwriter, with hundreds of songwriting credits to his name across a sprawling discography.
-But he was also something of a magpie when it came to covering other artists, with inspiration often coming from unexpected sources.
-As noted by Brooklyn Vegan, Smith had a penchant for delivering skewed versions of classic soul, disco, and country tunes such as Sister Sledge's "Lost in Music" and Wanda Jackson's "Funnel of Love," while elsewhere he delved into obscure garage and rockabilly to uncover gems that suited The Fall's template perfectly.
+The mercurial Mancunian Mark E. Smith of the longrunning art-punk group the Fall was, throughout his 40-year career, a hugely prolific songwriter, with hundreds of credits to his name across a sprawling discography.
+But he was also somewhat unpredictable when it came to covering other artists, with inspiration often coming from unexpected sources.
+As noted by Brooklyn Vegan, Smith had a penchant for delivering skewed versions of classic soul, disco, and country tunes, such as Sister Sledge's "Lost in Music" and Wanda Jackson's "Funnel of Love."
+Elsewhere he delved into obscure garage and rockabilly to uncover gems that suited the Fall's template perfectly.

 Advertisement